ApryseSDK/pdftron-react-native/README.md

 />
 ```
 ##### overrideAnnotationMenuBehavior
-array of string, optional, default to none
+array of strings, optional, default is none

-Defines menu items that should skip default behavior.
+Defines the menu items that should skip default behavior.
 Strings should be [Config.AnnotationMenu](./src/Config/Config.js) constants.

 ```js
 <DocumentView